-- Consistency with the definition of homeless and at-risk homeless as stated in 24 CFR § 576.2 - The record keeping requirements as stated in 24 CFR § 576.500 (b e) (HUD regulations) - Subrecipients are encouraged to give preference to families with children for both Homelessness Prevention and Rapid Re-housing assistance, to the maximum extent feasible, keeping the family units intact. - 2.
-If the Continuum of Care has established centralized or coordinated assessment system that meets HUD requirements, describe that centralized or coordinated assessment system. - Each CoC within the state has a centralized coordinated assessment system that meets HUD requirements and prioritizes individuals based on the VI-SPDAT which assesses and scores individuals in regard to their greatest needs.
-Each CoC provides a coordinated entry phone line and process which serves as an entry point for the emergency shelter system within the state; though diversion is practiced first to divert those individuals who may find other sources of housing with family or friends, giving those individuals at the greatest risk priority in being connected to available services. - 3.
-Identify the process for making sub-awards and describe how the ESG allocation available to private nonprofit organizations (including community and faith-based organizations). - The WVDED provides a NOFO to all Continuums of Care and homeless service agencies throughout the state when the application round is open, and organizations are able to begin applying for funds in 3-year cycles Additionally the funding opportunity is placed on the agency's website.
+Identify the process for making sub-awards and describe how the ESG allocation is available to private nonprofit organizations (including community and faith-based organizations).

+The WVDED provides a NOFO to all Continuums of Care and homeless service agencies throughout the state when the application round is open, and organizations can begin applying for funds in 3-year cycles Additionally the funding opportunity is placed on the agency's website.
 WVDED accepts applications from any state-recognized registered non-profit that currently serves or plans to serve the homeless population allowing each to decide what their needs are with the ESG program and the amount of funding in which they apply for under the eligible activities they feel are needed within their individual coverage areas.
 The WVDED then reviews the requests for eligibility and fundability under the ESG program.